Parkway

 A parkway is a landscaped thoroughfare.
 The term is particularly used for a roadway in a park or connecting to a park from which trucks and other heavy vehicles are excluded.

 Over the years, many different types of roads have been labeled parkways.
-The term may be used to describe city streets as narrow as 2 lanes with a landscaped median, wide landscaped setbacks, or both.
+The term may be used to describe city streets as narrow as two lanes with a landscaped median, wide landscaped setbacks, or both.

 The term has also been applied to scenic highways and to limited-access roads more generally.
 Many parkways originally intended for scenic, recreational driving have evolved into major urban and commuter routes.

 United States

 Scenic roads

-The first parkways in the United States were developed during the late 19th century by landscape architects Frederick Law Olmsted and Calvert Vaux as roads that separated pedestrians, bicyclists, equestrians, and horse carriages, such as the Eastern Parkway, which is credited as the world's first parkway, and Ocean Parkway in the New York City borough of Brooklyn.
-The terminology "parkway" to define this type of road was coined by Calvert Vaux and Frederick Law Olmsted in their proposal to link city and suburban parks with "pleasure roads".In Buffalo, New York, Olmsted and Vaux used parkways with landscaped medians and setbacks to create the first interconnected park and parkway system in the United States.
+The first parkways in the United States were developed during the late 19th century by landscape architects Frederick Law Olmsted and Calvert Vaux as roads that separated pedestrians, bicyclists, equestrians, and horse carriages, such as Eastern Parkway, which is credited as the world's first parkway, and Ocean Parkway in the New York City borough of Brooklyn.
+The term "parkway" to define this type of road was coined by Calvert Vaux and Frederick Law Olmsted in their proposal to link city and suburban parks with "pleasure roads".In Buffalo, New York, Olmsted and Vaux used parkways with landscaped medians and setbacks to create the first interconnected park and parkway system in the United States.
 Bidwell Parkway and Chapin Parkway are 200 foot wide city streets with only one lane for cars in each direction and broad landscaped medians that provide a pleasant, shaded route to the park and serve as mini-parks within the neighborhood.
 The Rhode Island Metropolitan Park Commission developed several parkways in the Providence area.

 Other parkways, such as Park Presidio Boulevard in San Francisco, California, were designed to serve larger volumes of traffic.

 During the early 20th century, the meaning of the word was expanded to include limited-access highways designed for recreational driving of automobiles, with landscaping.
 These parkways originally provided scenic routes without very slow or commercial vehicles, at grade intersections, or pedestrian traffic.
 Examples are the Merritt Parkway in Connecticut and the Vanderbilt Motor Parkway in New York.
 But their success led to more development, expanding a city's boundaries, eventually limiting the parkway's recreational driving use.
 The Arroyo Seco Parkway between Downtown Los Angeles and Pasadena, California, is an example of lost pastoral aesthetics.
 It and others have become major commuting routes, while retaining the name "parkway".